 Health Insurance - The State will pay for coverage in the State Health Plan for at least 30 days from the date of active service pursuant to the orders.
-If the employee chooses to exhaust vacation leave, the State also pays for coverage while exhausting leave.
 Partial premiums are not accepted; therefore, if a full premium is paid to cover a partial month, coverage will also continue to the end of that month.
+After that, the employee may choose to continue coverage in the State Health Plan by paying the full premium.